erdemuslu/todo-example-with-class/README.md

-# firefox-debugger-example
-A todo example to test debugger on Firefox
+# A todo example with javascript